ahmetakifcetin/CassToolSSH/SCREENSHOTS.md

 # Screenshot Guide

-## How to Create Screenshots for CassMarrow
+## How to Create Screenshots for CassToolSSH
 This guide helps you create beautiful screenshots for the README and documentation.

 ## Quick Screenshots